jacobian/djangobook.com/chapter04.rst

 Content within a ``{% block %}`` tag in a parent template is always used as a fallback.

+Inheritance doesn't affect the template context.
+In other words, any template in the inheritance tree will have access to every one of your template variables from the context.

-Inheritance doesn't affect the way the context works, and you can use as many levels of inheritance as needed.
+You can use as many levels of inheritance as needed.
 One common way of using inheritance is the following three-level approach:

     1. Create a ``base.html`` template that holds the main look and feel of your site.
 This is the stuff that rarely, if ever, changes.